RickGelhausen/RiboReport/data/README.md

 - labels_[organism].gff: all genes of the annotation but including the labeling information, expr=+ or expr=-,  in coloum 9
 - samples.tsv: the pipeline sample file containing the samples used for each organism
 - misc_[organism].zip: contaning the preprocessed labeling information of the Ribo-Seq and the MS data.
 During the processing, different subsets were generated.
-These different sets are: CDS, ORFs part of operons (operons_intersect), ORFs not part of operons (operons_complement), sORFs (samllORFs)
+These different sets are: CDS, ORFs part of operons (operons_intersect), ORFs not part of operons (operons_complement), sORFs (smallORFs)

 ### Details for the content of the misc_[organism].zip
 - [subset]_labels_neg.gff